Trepan-Debuggers/python3-trepan/docs/syntax/command.rst

 If :ref:`auto eval <set_autoeval>` is not set on, or if running the Python statement produces an error, we display an error message that the entered string is "undefined".

-If you want a python-, ipython-, or bpython-like shell command-processing, it's possible to go into a Python shell with the corresponding command.
-It is also possible to arrange to go into a Python shell every time you enter the debugger.
+If you want python-, ipython-, or bpython-like shell command-processing, it's possible to go into a ``python`` shell with the corresponding command.
+It is also possible to arrange to go into a ``python`` shell every time you enter the debugger.

 .. seealso::